Peel Region shutters schools for 2 weeks, moving to remote learning amid surge in COVID-19 cases | CBC News

 Schools in Brampton, Caledon, and Mississauga will be closed for the next two weeks, after Peel Public Health issued a Section 22 order under the Ontario Health Protection and Promotion Act.

+"TPH will continue to manage risk on a school-by-school basis, taking immediate and appropriate action to address these complex outbreaks," TPH said in an email on Monday.

+"This decision will be revisited on a daily basis, and further recommendations may be made in the near future in partnership with our local school boards and the province.
+TPH will continue to recommend early dismissal for individual schools upon investigation to protect students, staff, teachers and school communities."

-The decision follows a weekend of anxiety and speculation about a possible return to remote learning throughout the province, with some school boards urging students and teachers to take learning materials home before the Easter long weekend just in case.
+Peel Region's decision follows speculation about a possible return to remote learning throughout the province, with some school boards urging students and teachers to take learning materials home before the Easter long weekend just in case.

 Peel's decision to close their schools runs contrary to Premier Doug Ford's decision to keep schools open throughout the province, saying that to close them would be disastrous for children's mental health.

-In a statement, the director of education for the Peel District School Board said it "respects the decision" of the health unit.
+In a statement, Colleen Russell-Rawlins, director of education for the Peel District School Board, said the board "respects the decision" of the health unit.

-"The health and safety of students and staff in schools, along with a strong commitment to student learning, continue to be our main focus," said Colleen Russell-Rawlins.
+"The health and safety of students and staff in schools, along with a strong commitment to student learning, continue to be our main focus," Russell-Rawlins said.

 She said spring break will happen, as planned, during the week of April 12 to 16.